karthikeya1104/karthikeya1104/README.md

 <h2 align="left">Hi 👋!
-I'm Karthikeya Goud Nagelli, a Software Developer from India</h2>
+I'm Karthikeya Goud Nagelli, a Software Developer & Python Enthusiast from India</h2>

 ### 💫 About Me
-👨‍💻 **Software Developer & Python Enthusiast**<br>
+👨‍💻 **Software Developer and Computer Science Student @GCTC**<br>
-Software developer with experience in **Python, Java, C++, and JavaScript**.
-Builds applications and tools, enjoys solving problems, and likes practicing algorithms and challenges on platforms like LeetCode. *(Currently a student.)*
+I enjoy building applications and tools using **Python, Java, C++, and JavaScript**.
+I love solving algorithmic challenges on platforms like LeetCode and exploring new technologies to improve my skills.

 ---